-Ilann M. Maazel is nationally recognized for helping the most vulnerable: children, people with disabilities, disenfranchised voters, and victims of sexual abuse and harassment, police abuse, prison abuse, wrongful convictions, and all forms of discrimination.
+Ilann M. Maazel is nationally recognized for helping the most vulnerable: survivors of sexual abuse, disability abuse, bullying, police abuse, prison abuse, wrongful convictions, and all forms of discrimination.
 Mr. Maazel helped save the High Line in New York City, led the 2016 presidential recount effort in Pennsylvania, and has brought class actions to end the tampon tax, end delays in Bronx Criminal Court, provide services to disabled preschool children, reduce violence in New York City prisons, and defend millions of Americans surveilled by the National Security Agency.

-Mr. Maazel is an eight-time “Super Lawyer” (2012-2019), Legal Services Pro Bono Leader, Legal Aid Society Pro Bono Publico award winner, Coro Leadership fellow, Fellow of the Litigation Counsel of America, and recipient of an Echoing Green Public Service Fellowship, awarded to “outstanding individuals who are committed to public service work.”
+Mr. Maazel is an eleven-time “Super Lawyer” (2012-2022), Lawdragon 500 Leading Civil Rights Lawyer (2021-2022), Legal Services Pro Bono Leader, Legal Aid Society Pro Bono Publico award winner, Coro Leadership fellow, former Fellow of the Litigation Counsel of America, and recipient of an Echoing Green Public Service Fellowship, awarded to “outstanding individuals who are committed to public service work.”

 Mr. Maazel is also a writer, pianist, and composer.

 - #MeToo: represent survivors of sexual abuse, discrimination, and harassment, including in Breest v.
 Haggis ($10 million jury verdict), and the Ohio State University sex abuse scandal.
 Member of the Legal Network for Gender Equity.